AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution/README.md

 pip3 install -r requirements.txt
 ```

-#### Requirements
+#### Python requirements
 The requirements to run the code are listed in `requirements.txt`:
 * [numpy](https://github.com/numpy/numpy) - The fundamental package for scientific computing with Python

 ----------------------------------------------
 ## Download the Dataset
 The dataset is hosted in [this](https://github.com/AlejandroSantorum/simmc2-Multimodal_Coreference_Resolution) GitHub Repository with [Git LFS](https://git-lfs.github.com/) and in the [challenge repository](https://github.com/facebookresearch/simmc2/tree/main/data).
-Make sure to install Git LFS before cloning the repository:
+Make sure to install and update Git LFS before cloning the repository:
 ```bash
 $ git lfs install
 ```